-A third approach are word action games which are really nice.
-One example is the ‘choose between’ game where the children have jump up or crouch down depending upon the choice (it doesn’t have to be up or down, it could anything, as long as there is a choice of actions.
+A third approach are the Choose Between games.
+One example of the ‘choose between’ game is where the children have jump up or crouch down depending upon the choice (it doesn’t have to be up or down, it could anything, as long as there is a choice of actions.
 As an example, you could choose between ‘Is it true, or is it false?’ or ‘Is it high, or is it low?’.

 These are really, really simple and you can just slot them in with your usual teaching approaches without any fuss at all.

-A fourth approach are using word action games, which are really, really easy to do and can be used with any activity.
+A fourth approach is using word action games, which are really, really easy to do and can be used with any activity.

 An example for younger children is for use with literacy and numeracy where you have the numbers 1 to 10 and the children will be in little groups, pairs, or even on their own, will spell the number.
 They'll write down the spelling and then they'll have to do a movement that is relevant to that number.
 So, for instance, a number one, they might stand up tall, they'll have arms in the air they'll be balancing on their tiptoes and they'll be stretching their bodies.
 And once everybody's in that position, you know, it's time to move on to the next number.

 Let's have a look at number two; the teams would spell out the number and then their movement might be with a partner, using their body parts to join up for example with knees, a hands, feet or heads.
-When they’ve done this, you can be one to three, four, five, six right up to number ten.
-And it's a really nice active way to get them learning and just practicing their spelling and practicing their numbers.
+When they’ve done this, you can be one, two, three, four, five, six right up to number ten.
+And it's a really nice active way to get them learning and just practising their spelling and practising their numbers.